Push Providers Integration

 Here is the step-by-step process for sending a push notification with Novu:

-Add a push provider
+Add a push provider integration

-Start by adding a push channel provider in the Integration Store on your Novu dashboard.
+Start by adding a push channel provider integration in the Integration Store on your Novu dashboard.
 You can connect one or more integrations for the same provider, each with its own credentials and environment configuration.

 Add the Push channel to your workflow